zeplar-exe/MacroMat/docfx/articles/KeyMouseCallbacks.md

 // [...]
 ```

-In order to use keyboard and mouse hooks in the future, call `MacroMat.Initialize()`.
+In order to use keyboard and mouse hooks on a macro constructed this way, call
+@MacroMat.Macro.Initialize.